Do you have Hip Pain?

 Armed with a my Doctor’s exercise for Hip Arthritis, I started doing more research.
 The best advice was actually that one exercise he gave me to work my leg (print it here -> Hip Abduction) and to not use force on that hip.

-I go to the gym early on the weekend (before it gets crowded) and tried the Elliptical, but after 30 minutes, I found that didn’t help.
+I go to the gym early on the weekend and worked out on an Elliptical for 30 minutes, but found that didn’t help.
 Then I thought about that Hip Abduction exercise and when I saw the 2 Lateral Elliptical machines, I figured it was similar movement, so I gave it a try.

-I cannot tell you how much I recommend this machine.
+I highly recommend this machine.
 I do these exercises early Sunday morning (you can see from the picture how empty the gym is then) and did them for about 4 weeks when for various reasons I skipped a few weeks.
 My hip started to hurt again and my first Sunday back for that 30 minutes was great for me.
 I was so happy not to be in pain again.

 2. Exercise 3-5 times weekly for 30 minutes (plus 5 minute warm-up and cool down)